 Yahoo’s UVP in Japan for example is not just ‘search’ but a range of localized mobile and social services that they provide to the local markets, which makes them unique and distinguishable in those countries.
 But are they truly competitors that may present a block to Google worth worrying about.
 I’d agree that Yahoo and Bing may be serious competitors to Google but on a different level.

 What do you think?
-Are you able to speculate the reasons why Google may now be crawling the web out of South Korea and Russia and not anywhere, like Spain, Malaysia or Wallis & Futuna?
+Can you speculate on why Google may now be crawling the web out of South Korea and Russia and not anywhere else, like Spain, Malaysia, or Wallis & Futuna?

 Articles I have read as reference for this post :